MobsLab/SleepScoringOnline/BCI-Interface.md

 ## Delta detection
 The detection is performed by **_deltaDetection.m_** Matlab function.
 It is done using PFC deep and PFC sup signals.
 After being substracted (PFC deep - PFC sup), the user can apply a filter on the resulting substracted signal or detect on the unfiltered signal.
 Deltas are detected based on three criterions:
-* crossing the threshold
+* Crossing the threshold
-* remaining above the threshold for a duration between the minimum and the maximum duration
+* Remaining above the threshold for a duration between the minimum and the maximum duration
 * Respecting refractory time between 2 detections.
 All these parameters can be set by the user on the Delta Detection panel.
 It is also possible to set multiplicative pre-factors for each PFC deep and PFC sup LFP signals.
 Check Pre-Processing chapter in Online Simulation page to see how to to compute optimal values for these parameters to enhance the detection precision. (https://github.com/MobsLab/DeltaFeedBack/wiki/Online-Simulation-Interface).